Abdallah-Alqiran/Abdallah-Alqiran.github.io/README.md

 ---

 ## About
-I'm a second-year Computer Science student passionate about mobile app development and technology.
+I'm a second-year **Computer Science student** passionate about mobile app development and technology.

-Currently focusing on Android development with Kotlin, I also mentor at SVU University, helping students improve problem-solving skills.
+Currently focusing on **Android development** with Kotlin, I also **mentor at SVU University**, helping students improve problem-solving skills.
-I'm enrolled in the Mobile Development track at the Digital Egypt Pioneers Initiative (DEPI), where I expand my expertise in Android development, Kotlin, and Jetpack Compose.
+I'm enrolled in the **Mobile Development** track at the Digital Egypt Pioneers Initiative (DEPI), where I expand my expertise in Android development, Kotlin, and Jetpack Compose.
 Alongside academics, I work on personal projects and collaborate on our DEPI graduation project to continually refine my skills

 ---